Kate Upton Shows Off Baby Bump In Pink Dress

 The 26-year-old supermodel showed off her glowing skin and growing belly in a pale-pink, knee-length dress with a thigh-high slit.
-She paired the blush dress with a white jacked and sandals, accessorizing with a black and gold Céline bag and sunglasses.
+She paired the blush dress with a white jacket and sandals, accessorizing with a black and gold Céline bag and sunglasses.

 Careful with the food she eats with her little one growing inside of her, the mom-to-be and dad-to-be, Justin Verlander, chose a fancy brunch at the upmarket spot’s Cabana Cafe.
 Choosing only healthy foods, the couple dined on expensive salads and smoothies.